burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Clobbered by Store/Load - is a compiler problem that occurs due to aliasing in C++.
 The compiler protects itself from cases when there is a sequence of *writes* and one of these writes can potentially overwrite read arguments for a function.
 A problem can occur with a variable from which the read happens through a reference or pointer.
 In example below it will happen if `{a[0],...,a[n-1]}` and `&input_to_add_` overlaps in memory.

 There are several ways to resolve this problem:
-1. One way declare pointer and reference by `restrict`.
+1. One way to declare pointer and reference by `restrict`.
 2. The second way is to copy the variable that causes aliasing into a temporary variable.
 It's bad for code readability, but good for the compiler.
 3. In C++ objects of different types will never refer to the same memory locations (objects are not aliased).
 In practice, it may not work.
 This solution is called *strict aliasing*.

 ### Clobbered by Call

-If a function obtains an argument by reference or pointer then the potential object which you pass to a function can potentially be escaped.
+If a function obtains an argument by reference or pointer, then the potential object which you pass to a function can potentially be escaped.
 The technical term of this situation is *pointer escape*.
-Specifically, once a function obtains an argument by reference or pointer the function can (potentially) store its address in some global state and this value may be used in future calls.
+Specifically, once a function obtains an argument by reference or pointer, the function can (potentially) store its address in some global state and this value may be used in future calls.

-Once the pointer is escaped a lot of bad things can happen unfortunately, e.g. some global function can read/write this state during calls, even if this global function has no arguments.
-If you have such a function and you want to optimize there are several things to do:
+Once the pointer is escaped, a lot of bad things can happen, unfortunately, e.g. some global function can read/write this state during calls, even if this global function has no arguments.
+If you have such a function and you want to optimize, there are several things to do:

 **1. Make a promise that the function does not modify the global state (pure).**